Where’s My State Refund? Track Your Refund in Every State

 • What states have an inheritance tax?

 • There are several states with an inheritance tax.
-These states include Iowa, Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania.
+As of tax year 2024, these states include Iowa, Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania.

-• Iowa passed a bill in 2021 to begin phasing out its inheritance tax, with the goal of eliminating it by 2025.
+• Iowa passed a bill in 2021 to begin phasing out its inheritance tax, which will be eliminated beginning in 2025.

 • What states do not have sales tax?

-• There are a few states without a sales tax: Alaska, Delaware, Montana, New Hampshire, and Oregon.
-Alaska is the only state with no state income tax and no state sales tax.
+• There are a few states without a statewide sales tax: Alaska, Delaware, Montana, New Hampshire, and Oregon.
+Alaska is the only state with no state income tax and no state sales tax; however, some localities impose a local sales tax.
 New Hampshire will join this group once it phases out its tax on dividend and interest income in 2027.

 Filing state taxes